vizkov/SuBot/README.md

 - highly configurable sources to develop/learn/practice
 - Adopts Character Progression System design patterns
 - Can Attain Skills
-- Pre-configured with sets of skills it can hone
+- Pre-configured with sets of skills, it can hone
 - Can identify takeaways from experiences to form into a skill-progress
 - Can identify skills gap within existing skillset
 - Can look for new skills